saymrwulf/stable-baselines3/notes.md

-2022-04-10T08:44:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (stable-baselines3) 2022-04-11T21:04:00 - Minor doc updates: linking to article on quantization (stable-baselines3) 2022-04-11T04:57:00 - Minor doc updates: linking to article on quantization (stable-baselines3)
+2022-04-10T08:44:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (stable-baselines3) 2022-04-11T21:04:00 - Minor doc updates: linking to article on quantization (stable-baselines3) 2022-04-11T04:57:00 - Minor doc updates: linking to article on quantization (stable-baselines3) 2022-04-11T21:21:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (stable-baselines3)